 Why Brands Can’t Pin Their Hopes on Prime Day

 Fees aside, the biggest price brands pay to sell on Amazon?
-The lack of data they get in return and missed opportunities to build relationships with customers.
+The lack of data they get in return and missed opportunities to communicate and build relationships with customers.

 Forward-thinking brands realize they can’t pin their hopes for sustainable growth on Prime Day or Amazon itself.
 Channels run by third-parties can change their rules and algorithms without any notice, leaving brands with little control over how or even if their products are displayed to potential customers.

-Smart brands are taking more control and tapping into the channels they own, like email, website, and mobile, to deliver highly personalized, relevant marketing experiences that build valuable long-lasting relationships.
+Smart brands are taking back control over the customer experience and tapping into the channels they own, like email, website, and mobile, to deliver highly personalized, relevant, and compelling marketing experiences that build valuable long-lasting relationships.

-How brands are growing fast without relying heavily on Amazon
+How brands are growing fast without heavily relying on Amazon or Prime Day

 Kiss My Keto, a ketogenic lifestyle company, started selling on Amazon to test how customers would respond to their products.
 But the lack of data the brand received about its customers through that channel and its inability to engage with them after a sale helped spur the company’s decision to create its own ecommerce store.